Hedd Audio HEDDphone D1

 I would like to thank HEDD Audio for providing the HEDDphone D1 on loan for the purposes of this review.
-I will not spoil the conclusion by noting upfront that I enjoyed this headphone enough to purchase my own unit — all impressions and measurements are formed independently.
+But this is one that I intend to purchase — all impressions and measurements are formed independently.

 Unboxing & Packaging